Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 ```

 Working through the *Elements*, you get a sense how something big and complex can be
-built out of smaller parts, and how we can have an understanding of the complex
+built out of smaller parts, and how we can have an understanding of that complex
-thing by understanding its parts.
+thing through our understanding those parts.

 ## Closing remarks

 If you enjoyed this post, I encourage you to get hold of a ruler and a compass
-and trying this construction for yourself.
+and trying out this construction for yourself.
 Reading about math is one thing,
 practicing it is another!

 <figure>